-This introduction contains only a brief description of the hereinafter described 2019B Bonds, as defined herein, the security and sources of payment for the 2019B Bonds and certain information regarding the State Board of Regents of the State of Utah (the "Board of Regents") and the University.
-The information contained herein is expressly qualified by reference to the entire OFFICIAL STATEMENT.
+This introduction contains only a brief description of the hereinafter described 2021 Bonds, as defined herein, the security and sources of payment for the 2021 Bonds and certain information regarding the Utah Board of Higher Education (formerly known as the State Board of Regents of the State of Utah) (the "Board of Higher Education") and Utah State University (the "University").
+The information contained herein is expressly qualified by reference to the entire OFFICIAL STATE-MENT.
 Investors are urged to make a full review of the entire OFFICIAL STATEMENT as well as of the documents summarized or described herein.
 Capitalized terms used herein and not otherwise defined herein are defined in "APPENDIX A-SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL INDENTURE OF TRUST-Definitions" (page A-1) or the Indenture (as defined below).

-See the following appendices that are attached hereto and incorporated herein by reference: "APPENDIX A-SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL INDENTURE OF TRUST;" "APPENDIX B-FINANCIAL REPORT OF UTAH STATE UNIVERSITY FOR FISCAL YEAR 2019;" "APPENDIX C-PROPOSED FORM OF OPINION OF BOND COUNSEL;" "APPENDIX D-PROPOSED FORM OF CONTINUING DISCLOSURE UNDERTAKING;" and "APPENDIX E-BOOK-ENTRY SYSTEM."
+See the following appendices that are attached hereto and incorporated herein by reference: "APPENDIX A-SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL INDENTURE OF TRUST;" "APPENDIX B-FINANCIAL REPORT OF UTAH STATE UNIVERSITY FOR FISCAL YEAR 2020;" "APPENDIX C-PROPOSED FORM OF OPINION OF BOND COUNSEL;" "APPENDIX D-PROPOSED FORM OF CONTINUING DISCLOSURE UNDERTAKING;" and "APPENDIX E-BOOK-ENTRY SYSTEM;" and "APPENDIX F-SPECIMEN MUNICIPAL BOND INSURANCE POLICY."